Bruhmella/MedtechForms/README-OUTPUTS.txt

 -created fecalysis page from home
 -added basic functions (session & back-to-home button) -added migrations for database upload of data & fetching

+changlog 3-28-25
+-added further functions for fecalysis [90% progress on backend]

+changelog 3-31-25
+-fixed the following issues on FECALYSIS module
+	-receipt number not incrementing
+	-patient data not being uploaded to fecalyses database -wbc, rbc rounding off the values instead of taking the decimals as-is -MedTech name (not license number) not uploading on database upon selecting from dropdown (when pathologist is logged in) -pathologist name (not license number) not uploading on database upon selection from dropdown (when MedTech is logged in) -license numbers unintentionally being uploaded in database -